kalabakas1/MPE/Documentation/TheSelfServicePortal.md

 We got through our first sprint-ish meeting and the project manager started to define what should be solved through the use of his new tool.
 So at this point the designer and frontend developers started to do their thing: a pretty simple MVC website with asynchronous content loaded from different API endpoints.
 At least that was what I were told the customer had bought, and what the architect had told me was the agreement at a separate meeting were we went through all the features and the infrastructure of the solution he had penned down in the project management tool (PMT)

-So the picture of the setup is the following:
+So the picture of the setup are the following:

 ![Overall architecture](./dumps/2018-10-18_1000.png)